daizutabi/mkapi/docs/usage/page.md

 ## Page Mode

 Page mode is a powerful feature that constructs a comprehensive API documentation for your project.
-To use the page mode, just write one line in `mkdocs.yml`:
+To use the page mode, just add one line to `mkdocs.yml`:

 ~~~yaml
 nav: